Doing Right by Yourself – Mental Health Awareness Month at NextRoll

-“Our hope is that there is something here for everyone throughout the month,” said Lizzie Chapman, VP of Partnerships and RollAble’s executive sponsor.
+“Our hope is that there is something here for everyone throughout the month,” said Lizzie Chapman, VP of Partnerships.
 “It’s only by creating, sharing, and talking about resources that support a better understanding of mental health and how to manage it can we truly advance our efforts and care for ourselves.”

 Here’s a glimpse into what we offered to Rollers during Mental Health Awareness Month: